M-griffin/Oblivion2-XRM/docs/source/osx-build.rst

   ./xrm-menu-convert        - convert Legacy Obv/2 menus to yaml ./xrm-menu-prompt-convert - convert Legacy Obv/2 prompts to yaml

-.. note:: Only Tested on default Menu's and prompt files.
+.. note:: Converters only tested on default Menu's and prompt files.
 Should work for menu and prompt mods too.

 **Running the BBS**